nilandasd/compiler-v2/README.md

 CHAPTER 4

-add destructor methods for states!
+YAYYY TAKE A BREAK! come back on ( September 12th ) reading is okay though

+add in error handling,
+Do lots of refactoring
-make lexer recognize longs, floats, and chars and negative numbers, also 'true' and 'false'
+make lexer recognize floats
 add some tests!

-try parsing some programs!

-YAYYY TAKE A BREAK!

-add in error handling,
-Do lots of refactoring,
-try

-interpreter or compiler ???

-interpreter is much easier!
-compiler you would probably learn a lot more...
+Start coding chapter 5 :)

 BENCHMARKING (creating the LALR(1) automaton from the grammar file 25 times)